giannifontanot/employee-management-system/README.md

 	+ [Authors](#authors)
 ## Installation
 `````
- The heart of this project is NodeJS.
-Along with it you will need:
+ The heart of this project is NodeJS and MySQL.
+Along with them you will need:

        - mysql2
        - console.table